 Her debut album 'Premiere' went straight to number one in the classical charts in April 2004 and stayed there for eight weeks, outselling operatic greats like Kiri te Kanawa, Lesley Garrett and Angela Gheorghiu.

 Brought up in Neath, South Wales, by the time Katherine was seven her interest in pop music had been superseded by classical music.
 She started taking piano lessons and joined her local church choir.
 Over the next ten years she represented Wales on three occasions in the Choirgirl of the Year Competition, winning the BBC Radio 2 Welsh Choirgirl of the Year Competition twice and the BET Welsh Choirgirl of the Year.

-With the release of her second album 'Second Nature' just seven months after her first ever recording, Katherine has gone one better.
-Not only has she become the first mezzo-soprano to break into the pop chart in the top 20, she has also become the first artist to score two number ones in the classical chart in the same year and became the biggest selling classical artist in the UK (2004).
+With the release of her second album 'Second Nature' just seven months after her first ever recording, Katherine went one better.
+Not only did she become the first mezzo-soprano to break into the pop chart in the top 20, she also became the first artist to score two number ones in the classical chart in the same year and became the biggest selling classical artist in the UK (2004).